 From the ferry dock, grab a rental car or taxi and head straight to the Vallée de Mai, a national park and UNESCO World Heritage site.
 This is a nature preserve filled with rare coco de mer palms – they're so rare that they only grow in the Seychelles!
 They also produce the largest, heaviest seeds/nuts in the world, which are pretty cool to see.
 It's worth it to hire a guide here so you can spot not only the coco de mer palms, but also all the other unique flora and fauna like orchids and black parrots.

 (Traveler tip: If there's a cruise ship in-port, get to the Vallée de Mai before 10 a.m. if you want to avoid the crowds!)

 After the Vallée de Mai, head to Praslin's most famous beach: Anse Lazio.
 This is usually regarded as one of the best beaches in the Seychelles, and it's not difficult to understand why.
 Anse Lazio is characterized by white sand, turquoise water, rusty-red boulders, and plenty of shady palm trees.

 Have lunch at Bonbon Plume right on the beach (go a little early to get a table, and try the red snapper if they're serving it), and spend a few hours enjoying the sun and sand.

 In the late afternoon, head to your hotel and enjoy the rest of your evening there.

 Where to stay on Praslin

-I stayed at , a 4-star resort hotel right on Anse Volbert, and would recommend it.
+I stayed at , a 4-star resort hotel right on the beach (Cote d'Or, near Anse Volbert), and would recommend it.
 The hotel has a nice pool, plenty of beach loungers, and things like snorkeling gear and paddleboards for guests to use.
 I liked my beachy hut, and enjoyed the buffet dinner I had on-site.

 For true luxury-seekers on Praslin, go for (the only hotel on the island where every room has its own private plunge pool) or the .